efan10/Peddie-Math/README.md

-# Why are you attempting to STEAL my math hw???
+# Why are you STEALing my math hw???
 :<